ethpwn/ethpwn/docs/docs/ethdbg/commands/storagelayout.md

-When the source code of a contract is available, this command will display extra information regarding the storage such as variable names, slot locations etc...
+When the source code of the [Current Storage Account](see /ethdbg/commands/context/) is available, this command will display extra information regarding its storage such as variable names, slot locations and the offset (in case of packed slot).

 Syntax: `storagelayout`